sean-guzman/Project-3/README.md

 ## Installation

 In order to correctly run our code, ensure you download PyMongo to correctly run the Jupyter notebooks.
 Python file, app.py, powers our our Flask and subsequent website.
 In order to properly run app.py, it calls another Python file, api_keys.py (not included in repository), which contains user and password credentials to log into our Mongo database to successfully access the data for this website.
-As an alternative, this site has been published using GitPages and can be accessed via https://sean-guzman.github.io/Project-3/MongoDBHtml/index.html

 ## Tools and Sources